Inappropriate sinus tachycardia – Elevated heart rate and the vagus nerve

 - The sympathetic nervous system is part of the autonomic nervous system.
 It helps make adaptations to your current situation.
 For instance, if you are witness to a crime or an accident, or something bad, your body shifts into “fight-or-flight mode.”
 Your heart rate, blood pressure, and breathing rate dramatically increase.

 - The parasympathetic nervous system is an energy management center.
-When you are done being in “fight or flight mode,” or are using techniques to end a panic attack or to catch your breath, or calm yourself down.
+When you are done being in “fight or flight mode,” or are using techniques to end a panic attack to catch your breath or calm yourself down.
 The parasympathetic nervous system helps automatically reduce heart rate and blood pressure.
 As opposed to “fight or flight,” the parasympathetic nervous system is often described as “rest and digest,” as it signals to send blood back into the gut and digestive system.

 So here we have the autonomic nervous system and its components, the sympathetic nervous system and parasympathetic nervous system, that among its duties regulate your heart rate.
 Its main highway of communication is the vagus nerve of which there are two running down each side of the neck.
-The vagus nerve has a great impact on heart function, as the cardiovascular afferents (afferents – simply the nerve fibers that send message to the brain as opposed to efferents, nerve fibers which send the response back) make up the greatest extent (compared to other organs) of the 85-90% of sensory fibers which make up the vagus nerve.
+The vagus nerve has a great impact on heart function, as the cardiovascular afferents (afferents – simply the nerve fibers that send messages to the brain as opposed to efferents, nerve fibers which send the response back) make up the greatest extent (compared to other organs) of the 85-90% of sensory fibers which make up the vagus nerve.

 In other words, the majority of work the vagus nerve does is getting messages back and forth from brain to heart.
 These afferents (messages in) go through the nodose ganglion (nerve bundle) which sits in front of the atlas (C1 vertebra).
 If the C1 vertebra is unstable and causes problems of “nerve pinching” this is how upper cervical instability can affect the heart rate variability.